wondergram-org/wonda/README.md

 bot.run_forever()
 ```

-You can already [format text], [upload files], and make use of [an advanced state system] to craft complex interactions.
-And more features are expected to come!
+You can already [format text], [upload files], and make use of [an advanced state system] to build complex interactions.
+More features are expected to come!
 Check out the [examples].

 ## Customization

+Wonda ships with few dependencies by default.
+To customize your experience, you may want to install some extra dependencies on top.

 ### Speed up event loop